snxgrants/flashburn/README.md

 ### Solidity

-You can import the Solidity contract and interfaces from `@snx-flash-tool/contracts/contracts`:
+You can import the Solidity contracts from `@snx-flash-tool/contracts/contracts` and the interfaces from `@snx-flash-tool/contracts/contracts/interfaces`:

 ```solidity
 import { SNXFlashLoanTool } from "@snx-flash-tool/contracts/contracts/SNXFlashLoanTool.sol";